allegro/allegro.tech/_posts/2016-03-12-Managing-Frontend-in-the-microservices-architecture.md

 **Conditional content**<br/>
 Boxes can be rendered conditionally as a way to provide content customization.
-Various types od conditions are implemented:
+Various types of conditions are implemented:

 * date from/to condition,
 * A/B test condition,